maxdesalle/42/push_swap/README.md

 # ```push_swap```
 This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
 Please view the [subject](https://github.com/maxdesalle/42/blob/main/push_swap/en.subject.pdf) for more information.

+The ```push_swap``` program uses on average 8 instructions to sort 5 numbers, 750 to sort 100 numbers and 7500 to sort 500 numbers.
+This might seem enormous, and it is, but is due to the limited set of available instructions given by the [subject](https://github.com/maxdesalle/42/blob/main/push_swap/en.subject.pdf).

 ## How to use it
 My ```push_swap``` comes along with a built-in tester, to compile all the necessary files, execute the following command after cloning and entering the repository in your terminal: